-Grooming – Samoyeds can be difficult to bathe given their long, thick hair, so many owners opt to have them professionally groomed.
-Figure that you’ll take your Samoyed in for a bath and basic grooming package about five or six times a year, at a cost of $40 to $100 per visit.
+Grooming – Samoyeds may be considered one of the most beautiful dog breeds you can own, but they can be difficult to bathe given their long, thick hair.
+For this reason, many owners opt to have them professionally groomed.
+Figure that you’ll take your Samoyed in for a bath and basic grooming package about five or six times a year, at a cost of $40 to $100 per visit (plus your groomer tip)

 In addition to these major expenses, you’ll also need to purchase your Samoyed things like a good dog bed, a leash, a harness, and plenty of chew toys.
 However, these items are typically one-time purchases, which aren’t terribly expensive (although you can certainly spend a good chunk of money on a good orthopedic bed).

 Before You Buy: Getting to Know the Samoyed

 Samoyeds are awesome animals, who often make fantastic family pets.
 But, they aren’t right for everybody and it is important to know what to expect when you welcome a Samoyed into your home.